jaxxrabbit/jaxxrabbit/README.md

 yo i'm **Jaazxee**.

-I'm a random dude who enjoys drawing, voice acting, gaming, and spending way too much time thinking about fictional characters.
+Hi!!
+I'm Jaazxee!
+You can call me Jax or Evly!

 Most of the time you'll find me:

-afk
+Afk...
+I get distracted..

-possibly doing voices for friends
+Singing and dubbing comics.

-playing vrchat
+On VRChat with my friends.

-on youtube
+On YouTube.

-making skins that i'll never actually finish like ever
+Making skins.

-working on my au: "A True Fear"
+Working on my very old au: "A True Fear"

 ---